top of page

 Finished Artkive hardcover memory book displaying children's artwork, open on a coffee table

 You've seen the proof.
-You've approved it.
-And somehow, when the actual book lands on your doorstep, it still catches you off guard.
+You know what's coming.
+And still, when the memory book shows up, it catches you off guard.

 "We went from a dusty bin in the closet to a curated archive we can actually flip through on the couch.
 We can see her little handprints evolve into complex sketches.
 It's no longer a burden of 'stuff' to be managed; it's a story to be told."

-That's the detail that sticks.
-Not storage — display; not buried in a bin — out on the coffee table to be shared and enjoyed.
+When the memory book shows up, it doesn't go in a drawer.
+It's on display, not buried in a bin; out on the coffee table to be shared and enjoyed.
 For kids, seeing their creativity honored in that way is its own celebration.
-And as we conclude another Youth Art Month, we think there's no better note to end on.

 bottom of page